Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-After breakfast, you head out on a loop ride the traces the perimeter of the island.
-Your route takes in views of the Atlantic and the East River, passing grand “cottages” from the island’s gilded past.
-Ocean air is your constant companion as you pedal along flat roads, stopping along the way to explore sites that speak to a rich heritage and history.
-Indeed, the island enjoys a long bicycling past, too.
-Getting around on two wheels along the island’s Crane Bicycle Path was a favorite pastime of well-to-do visitors in days of yore.
+After breakfast, set out on a loop ride tracing the perimeter of Jekyll Island.
+Your route offers scenic views of the Atlantic Ocean and East River, passing the grand “cottages” that reflect the island’s gilded past.
+Ocean breezes are your constant companion as you pedal along flat roads, stopping to explore historic sites that speak to the island’s rich heritage.
+Bicycling has long been a tradition here—once a favorite pastime of elite visitors on the island’s Crane Bicycle Path.

 Stop at the Horton House, listed on the National Register of Historic Places.
-Today, it is a shell that has withstood the passage of time remarkably well, considering that it was one of the first tabby buildings in Georgia – constructed from crushed oyster shells in 1743.
-William Horton, a military aide to James Oglethorpe, the British founder of Georgia, brewed the state’s first beer here.
-There’ll also be time to explore the adjacent cemetery of the DuBignon family, which owned the island from 1790 to 1886.
-Visit the Jekyll Island Pier to see what the catch of the day is.
-Stop at Driftwood Beach to marvel at the bleached limbs of fallen pine and oak trees.
-Spend more time in the National Historic Landmark District surrounding your hotel before an included lunch.
+This enduring shell structure, built from tabby (a mix of crushed oyster shells, lime, and water), dates to 1743 and is one of the oldest surviving tabby buildings in Georgia.
+William Horton, a military aide to James Oglethorpe—the British founder of Georgia—brewed the state’s first beer here.
+Nearby, explore the cemetery of the DuBignon family, who owned the island from 1790 to 1886.
+At the Jekyll Island Pier, check out the catch of the day, and don’t miss Driftwood Beach, where gnarled pine and oak trees stand as dramatic sculptures shaped by time and tide.
+Spend additional time in the National Historic Landmark District that surrounds your resort before enjoying an included lunch.

-Your afternoon is free to follow your own whims.
-Relax at the resort, shop in the historic district, explore the exhibits of the Mosaic Jekyll Island Museum or perhaps enjoy a boat tour.
-Tonight, dinner is on your own.
-The hotel’s complimentary shuttle can take you to a restaurant recommended by your trip leader.
+The afternoon is yours to relax or explore at your leisure.
+Browse the shops in the historic district, visit the exhibits at the Mosaic Jekyll Island Museum, or take a boat tour.
+Dinner is on your own this evening.
+The resort’s complimentary shuttle can bring you to a restaurant recommended by your trip leader.

 Today's Ride Choices